Tuesday 9 July 1940

 Holocaust: Polish Silesian politician Józef Biniszkiewicz perishes at Buchenwald.

 British Homefront: War jitters are at a fever pitch.
-There are so many rumors of parachutists, Nazi ray guns and the like that the government warns that spreading false rumors will be prosecuting.
+There are so many rumors of parachutists, German ray guns and the like that the government warns that spreading false rumors will be prosecuting.

 Edward R. Murrow is broadcasting in dramatic fashion to the States about The Blitz.